 Our camping adventures continued this month.
 I haven’t had a chance to put up information on the last three camps we visited, but our camp last weekend made such an impression on me that it outstrips the others.
 It wasn’t so much the campsite per se, in fact the campsite doesn’t rate high for me at all.
 But the area that the campsite is in more than made up for that.

 Akari Campsite aka Kawaba Denen Campsite is in Kawaba Village in the Tone region of Gunma.
 It is a relatively new campsite that only opened this year; in August (2018).
 Kawaba is about an hour from Northern / Western Saitama.
-The area is known for its apple picking and the campsite is close to many apple orchards and picking farms.
+The area is known for its apple picking.
+The campsite is close to many apple orchards and picking farms.
 There are many parks in the area as well as organised activities.
-It is also an area known by avid skiers and snowboarders and Kawaba Ski resort is just 30 minutes away.
+Avid skiers and snowboarders are also familiar with the area as Kawaba Ski resort is just 30 minutes away.
 But more than any of that; it is right beside the very excellent Kawaba Denen Plaza, an award winning roadside station with several attractions.

 Kawaba Denen Akari Campsite

 The Akari campsite is in one way in a great location.
 Not only is it a two minutes walk to the roadside station, there are a number of other attractions nearby.
 Such as apple picking, blueberry picking, persimmon picking, fishing, skiing (in season), a large park with play equipment and lots of nature trails.

 However, in another way, the location is really bad: right on the side of a busy road (by day, quiet at night).
 The glamping site is in a better location in this regards, down by the river in a valley away from the road, but also further away from the roadside station.